 Florida has a bicycle accident problem.
 The state’s warm climate makes biking an increasingly popular form of transportation.
 In fact, since 2016, the number of people in Florida choosing to ride a bike, rather than drive a car, has increased by 15 percent.
 Unfortunately, Florida’s roads have proven to be incredibly dangerous for bicyclists.
 According to the CDC, Florida has the highest bicyclist fatality rate in the country.

-If you have been injured in a Florida bicycle accident do not hesitate to contact Lavent Law for help.
+If you have been injured in a Florida bicycle accident do not hesitate to contact Lavent Law, P.A. for help.
 Our experienced Florida bicycle accident attorneys will fight to make sure that you are fairly compensated for your injuries.
 The money you recover from a personal injury lawsuit can be instrumental in paying for medical bills, making up for lost wages, and compensating for the emotional trauma of your crash.
 Call today to schedule a free consultation and learn more.

 Bicycle Accidents in Florida